Duaa-Ali/E-Classroom-Platform/README.md

-# E-Classroom-Platform
-This e-classroom platform, built with HTML and CSS, offers a user-friendly interface for students to manage assignments, access teachers' uploads, message faculty, and track courses.
-This frontend-only solution streamlines educational tasks and fosters better communication, enhancing the overall learning experience.
+E-Classroom Platform
+Our e-classroom platform is designed to enhance the educational experience by providing students with a user-friendly interface to manage their academic activities.
+Built with HTML and CSS, this frontend-only solution allows students to:

+View and manage their assignments
+Access and download teachers' uploads
+Communicate directly with their faculty through a messaging system Keep track of their courses and related materials

+The platform aims to streamline the educational process and foster better communication between students and teachers.